 Actions plans and budgets

 Strategies and marketing goals are theoretical objectives.
-It’s your action plans and budgets that will bring them to life.
-Your action plans and budgets are your key tools for implementation.
-To ensure that they are successful they should be detailed, definitive and revisited regularly.
+It's your action plans and budgets that will bring them to life, and represent key tools for implementation.
+To ensure they're successful, they should be detailed, definitive and revisited regularly.